What is Ehsaas?

 - PASSD has issued the Ehsaas Governance and Integrity policy after getting it approved by the Cabinet in November 2019.
 All Ehsaas implementing agencies are bound by this policy.
 Find out more here.

 - Langars are being launched across the country since October 2019 in public private partnership with Saylani Welfare International Trust to ensure those on the lowest incomes have access to healthy meals.
-So far three Langars have been launched in Islamabad and one in south Punjab here.
+So far two Langars have been launched in Islamabad and one in south Punjab.
+Also, ‘Langar-on-wheels’ initiative is introduced in Islamabad and Lahore to provide food aid to labour class affected by COVID-19 crisis.
+Find out more here.

 - Given the existence of gender inequities in Pakistan, Ehsaas is centred around principle of inclusivity and comprehensiveness with a focus on leaving no one behind, especially women and marginalized populations.
 Therefore, Ehsaas encompasses several initiatives targeted towards women, across a plethora of domains including financial empowerment, education, healthcare, legislation, policy and digital inclusion.
 Find out more here.